8 Croatian islands everyone should visit this summer

 Lots of boats in Dubrovnik's Old Town harbour on water, surrounded by city walls

 A popular daytrip destination for Dubrovnik locals who want to escape the peak season crowds, Lokrum is basically a floating botanic garden.
-The island’s covered in an incredible collection of holm oaks, black ahs, pines, olive trees, giant agaves and rare Mediterranean plants.
+The island’s covered in an incredible collection of holm oaks, black ash, pines, olive trees, giant agaves and rare Mediterranean plants.

 Spend the morning swimming offshore and soaking up the Mediterranean sun, then go explore the island’s ruined Benedictine monastery in the afternoon.
-Pay close attention to the ferry timetable though, as when the last boat to Dubrovnik leaves, you’re either on it or you’re not.
+Pay close attention to the ferry timetable though, as when the last boat to Dubrovnik leaves, you’re either on it – or you’re not.

 Pathway leading into the hills at sunset, the ocean on one side and a lighthouse in the distance

 Intrepid’s Croatia and Montenegro Sailing Adventure also explores some of the 46 islets and reefs around the island’s edge.
-There’s also Venetian architecture from the 15th and 16th centuries and many churches to find in your free time.
+There’s also Venetian architecture from the 15th and 16th centuries and many churches to discover in your free time.

 Two travellers walking along harbour with water, town and boats in background

-8. Best Croatian island for olive oil: Brac
+The best Croatian island for olive oil:

 Green waters in the harbour with boats, palm fringed walkway giving way to orange town